TheHamkerCat/Telegram_VC_Bot/README.md

 3. `pip3 install -r requirements.txt`, to install the requirements.
 4. `cp sample_config.py config.py`
 5. Edit `config.py` with your own values.
+6. If you are on linux follow [this](https://github.com/thehamkercat/Telegram_VC_Bot/blob/master/vnc.md) instruction to set up vnc.
+If you are using windows you can skip this step.
-6. Download Telegram desktop from desktop.telegram.org , Log in using your second account, and connect to the voice chat in your group.
+6. Download Telegram desktop from https://desktop.telegram.org , Log in using your second account, and connect to the voice chat in your group.
 7. Follow [This](https://unix.stackexchange.com/questions/82259/how-to-pipe-audio-output-to-mic-input) to route
 your PC or Server's audio output to audio input.
 [For Linux]